ChapelsDev/routing-service/README.md

 ## Database Management

-### Delete the Database
+### Exclude/Delete the Database

-*Note:* The command below is used because the database should not be deleted manually from its location.
+*Note:* The command below is used because the database in `/instances/routes.db` should not be deleted manually.

 ```bash
 python manage.py delete
 ```

 ### Recreate Tables
 To create (or recreate) the database tables, run:

 ```bash